KorenArver/igdb-search/README.md

 # igdb-search

-IGDB Search is a small app that allow the user to search for a video game and get information about it on a single page.
+IGDB Search is a small app that allows the user to search for a video game and get information about it on a single page.

 ## Motivation